Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Learning goals of the chapter

-- Understanding why and how to write tests
+- Understanding the relevance of testing simulation software
-- Understanding the different types of tests and their relevance in testing scientific software
+- Understanding the concepts of unit testing, integration testing and regression testing
-- Becoming familiar with Python testing frameworks `pytest` and `unittest`
+- How to use the Python testing frameworks `pytest` and `unittest` to generate a automated testing workflow

 ---